-All business discussed in Committee of the Whole is reported to the Assembly by the chair.
-The Assembly then decides whether to accept the committee’s report and whether to adopt the decisions made in Committee of the Whole.
+All business discussed in Committee of the Whole is reported to the Assembly by the Chairman.
+The Assembly then decides whether to accept the Committee’s report and whether to adopt the decisions made in Committee of the Whole.

-Standing (or permanent) committees carry out much of the work of the Assembly, saving Members a considerable amount of time during sessions.
+Standing Committees carry out much of the work of the Assembly, saving Members a considerable amount of time during sessions.
 They also help to ensure that all Members have the opportunity to voice their opinions on each issue.

 The Legislative Assembly determines the specific responsibilities of each special committee and identifies a specific time frame for the completion of their mandate.